 This is when something changed my life path, a realisation of what I am to do.
 The photo stories and a social aid project started here.
 A project called ‘Give Them Light‘.
 It wasn’t easy to live here, but it was true life to me, it was my home now.
 I wished to do something to support these communities.

-I was learning, creating ideas and keeping busy, the solar lights project was like a mission, towards empowering these families, creating the awareness, while discovering myself again.
-It was like a feeling of alignment, which I have never felt all these years.
+I was learning, creating ideas and keeping busy, the solar lights project was like a mission, towards empowering these families, creating the awareness, while discovering more of myself again.

 PHOTOGRAPHY & STORYTELLING